Forge-Srl/bionic-js/DOCUMENTATION.md

 ### Annotations
-JS is a dynamically typed language, type checking happens at run time and the source code doesn't provide any information about the type of variables or parameters.
+JS is a dynamically typed language, which means type checking happens at run time and the source code doesn't provide any information about the type of variables or parameters.
 However, languages such as Java and Swift are statically typed and require type information to be provided at source code level.
 Annotations are just JS comments with a very simple syntax, can be [placed](#annotation-placement) above the class, the method or the property to allow the developer to provide type information.

 ```javascript